-In this tutorial I will show you how to create Crystal report using visual studio in a windows application.
+In this Visual Studio Crystal Reports tutorial, we will show you how to create Crystal reports using Visual Studio in a windows forms application.
 This Tutorial is created using Visual Studio 2013.
-You can also use Visual Studio 2010 or Visual Studio 2012.
-We have also tested this in Visual Studio 2015
+You can also use Visual Studio 2010, Visual Studio 2012 or in Visual Studio 2015

 - Microsoft Visual Studio 2013.

 Create Crystal Reports using Visual Studio

 - Open Visual Studio and create a new project.

 - Choose C#.

 If you want to choose VB.NET you can go ahead and choose VB.NET.
 Designing reports with Crystal Reports is independent of the language or type of application.
 The steps are the same for both VB.NET & C#.
 For this Example, I will choose C#

 - Under Various Application, Template chose Windows Forms Application